hunterschr/MIST4610Project2/README.md

 Furthermore, these findings inform policy making and law enforcement strategies.
 Policymakers can create more effective policies concerning the needs of specific demographic groups impacted by different crimes, while law enforcement agencies can change their approaches based on victim demographics, adjusting patrolling or investigative efforts accordingly.
 This data also emphasizes social awareness and education, creating campaigns that educate communities about safety measures, legal rights, and available resources for specific demographics.
 Overall, these insights highlight the need for a targeted approach to crime prevention and victim support, considering the diverse demographic characteristics of crime victims.

-## Tableau Packaged Workbook
-Save or Export your project as a Tableau packaged workbook file and provide it as part of the github repository